ezsystems/commerce-documentation/docs/guide/catalog/product_rendering.md

 ## Additional fields within the dataMap

-Catalog element's `dataMap` provides additional fields within some properties.
+A `dataMap` of the catalog element provides additional fields within some properties.
 The `dataMap` provides an array of objects which implement the `FieldInterface`.
-`ses_render_field()` can automatically use either a property of the catalog element, or a property from the `dataMap`.
+The `ses_render_field()` function can automatically use either a property of the catalog element, or a property from the `dataMap`.

 If a property within the `dataMap` has the same name as another property of the `CatalogElement`, you can enforce using the property from the `dataMap` by using the `enforce_datamap` parameter.